JohnWCartmell/ERScript/html/change-13-Jun-2023.md

 `identifying_relationship` is the `projection_rel` of a pullback and the `equivalent_path` is the `key`.

 ### Analysis
-- key constraints are only used from the chromatographAnalsysRecord example
+1. Key constraints are only used from the chromatographAnalsysRecord example
-- need to modify generators that support key constraints to support auxiliary scpe constraints instead
+2. Need to modify generators that support key constraints to support auxiliary scope constraints instead.
-	- typescript
+3. Change `ERmodel2.ts.xslt` to support auxiliary scope constraints and tremove support dor key constraints.
+   The code that needs change is
+   - need generate of `js` fragment for equivalent_paths of auxiliary scope constraints.
+   - need generate lookup CHECK of equivalent path in foreign key section of reference relationship in recursive_js_enrichment.
+   - need try keep  intermediate xml and thus generated ts the same so as can regression test.
-- need to remove all other mention of key constraints
+4. Can  remove all other mention of key constraints
-   - meta model
+   - meta model, surface model
-   - xpath-enrichment
+   - ERmodel2.xpath_enrichment..module.xslt
-   - 2phyiscal enrichment
+   - ERmodel2.phyiscal_enrichment..module.xslt.

 ### Proposal
+1. Simplify and regression test `ERmodel2.ts.xslt` before continuing.
+   - replace intermediate element `dest` from template match="diagonal|along|key" mode="recursive_js_enrichment"
+     and replace by local variable.
+Rename variable `scope` to be `scopeTopType`.
+   - similarly remove intermediate element `dest` from templates match="riser" and match ="riser2" mode="recursive_js_enrichment"
+      and replace by local variable
+   - remove test of existence of element `src` from template match ="component" mode="recursive_js_enrichment" (can replace by an initial assertion)